your step-by-step guide for perfect insertion

 step 1 - stay clean

 A quick recap on cleanliness: before inserting your Asan cup, it’s super important to make sure that both your hands and the cup are clean.
-Between periods, your cup should be sterilised by soaking in boiling water for 10 minutes.
+Between your periods, your cup should be sterilised by soaking in boiling water for 10 minutes.
 If you’re travelling or can’t boil the cup, soak it in hot water with a few drops of our special OneDrop cleanser.

 During periods, wash the cup thoroughly with clean running water each time you remove and re-insert it.
 You can also use a drop of our OneDrop Cleanser to ensure that your cup is squeaky clean — we like to keep a bottle in the shower just to have it on hand.
 Remember to clean the air holes by filling the cup with water and squeezing against your cup.